Contact a lawyer now

 Conclusion

 The process of obtaining a marriage annulment involves filing an application, serving the other party, attending court proceedings, and receiving an annulment decree.
-It is crucial to consult with a family lawyer who specializes in family law to navigate through the process and ensure that all necessary steps are followed.
+It is recommended to consult with a qualified divorce lawyer to navigate through the process and ensure that all necessary steps are being followed.

 How do I apply for a marriage annulment in Canada?